 There are several ways that software can help organizations to do this.

-Modern EHS software, like EcoOnline EHS is very good at collating and understanding data relationships.
+Modern EHS management software for manufacturing, like EcoOnline EHS is very good at collating and understanding EHS data relationships.
 Technology, like graph databases, connects data much more intuitively than, say spreadsheets or paper-based systems can.
 This makes understanding and analyzing data much easier.
 From here, EHS managers can make conclusions and take appropriate responses.

 EHS software allows companies to register information on near misses into a system.
 Within a high-risk industry such as manufacturing, it is no longer acceptable to play by the ‘no harm, no foul’ rule.
 Reporting near misses can help benefit manufacturers in a number of ways including…